Cost of Living in San Diego | Flat Price Moving & Auto Transport

 san diego at night

-Explore neighborhoods to see where you can find the most affordable housing.
+Explore neighborhoods to see where you can find the most affordable housing

 How Much You’ll Have to Spend on Food and Groceries?

 Everyone knows that the best way to save money on food is to stay at home and prepare your own meals.
-The prices of basic groceries here are similar to the national average, so if you know how to cook, we highly recommend you to do that.
+The prices of basic groceries here are similar to the national average, so if you know how to cook, we highly recommend you do that.
 You will easily find plenty of fresh and locally-grown ingredients and foods around here.

 Dining out is another side of the story, and prices tend to vary depending on the type of meal you prefer.
-Of course, you can always go out once a week to treat yourself; a meal in an inexpensive restaurant is around $15, which is reasonable.
+Of course, you can always go out once a week to treat yourself; a meal in an inexpensive restaurant is around $22, which is reasonable.
 If you are looking for more romantic things to do in San Diego, you and your significant other can explore some of the best restaurants in San Diego, but prepare to pay significantly more.

 food and wine

-Treat yourself from time to time to a restaurant meal.
+Treat yourself from time to time to a restaurant meal

-How High Are the Taxes?
+How High Are the Taxes in San Diego?

-The Golden State is generally known for high taxes, and in its Finest City, they also have high penalties for those who avoid paying them.
+The Golden State is generally known for high taxes, and in its Finest City, it also has high penalties for those who avoid paying them.
 The combined sales tax rate here is 7.75%.
 However, the property tax is lower than the national average, so if you are looking to purchase a property and settle here for a while, this goes in your favor.
 To check how high your taxes will be, use an online income tax calculator to get an idea of it.

-How Expensive Is Fuel and Public Transportation
+How Expensive Is Fuel and Public Transportation?

 If you’re not willing to sell your car and move without it, you should take into consideration how much car shipping can cost.
 Of course, the cheapest way to ship a car is not necessarily the best one, so pay attention to who you’re going to hire to do the auto transport for you.